 Tanya Menon explains this very well at the beginning of her Ted Talk on strategies to widen your social universe:

-The impact of your network when you are feeling down
+The impact of your network in supporting your mental health

 Be mindful of the influence of your friends on your mood.
 Some people are naturally cheery and positive and always focus on finding solutions to challenging situations.
 Others are naturally glass half-empty kind of people and can suck the happiness out of a room in 5 minutes.